openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/6_conversions.rst

    widening
    type-safety

+|

 .. _Character to String Conversions:

 Character to String Conversions
 ===============================

-*Character to string conversion* converts a value of *char* type to a string.
-The resultant string is a new
+*Character to string conversion* converts a value of type *char* to type *string*.
+The resultant new string has the length equal to 1.
+The converted *char* is the single element of the new string:
-string with has the length to 1 and contains the converted char as its first and only element.

 .. code-block:: typescript
    :linenos: